Initiatives Grants

 Housing Solutions Initiative Grants

-Total available funding for 2025 Initiatives Grants:
+Available funding for 2026 Initiatives Grants: TBA summer 2026

 There is no specified minimum/maximum request.
 See Examples of Systems Change Work above for a ballpark range.